Our monthly subscription fees have changed recently. Please see the latest information here.

 For example, Apple has 5.2 billion shares listed on the Nasdaq exchange.
 Apple (AAPL) is currently trading at c. $167 per share, which gives the company a market capitalisation of c. $861 billion.

 Groupings of various stocks are called stock indexes.
-The FTSE 100 Index, for example, is a grouping of the 100 biggest public companies listed on the London Stock Exchange.
+The S&P 500 index, for example, is tracking the performance of 500 large companies listed on stock exchanges in the United States.